 The two types of solar panel generally used on motorhomes are rigid panel solar panels (with aluminium frames), and semi-flexible solar panels.
 SunWorks can supply kits with either type of solar panel.

-Our rigid solar panels are chosen for their low cost and robust construction.
+Our rigid solar panels are chosen for their value for money and robust construction.
 You can fit them securely to the roof of your motorhome with our uPVC corner mounts.
 For example, our 100-UNO kit contains a 100 watt solar panel and a SunWorks SB1C LCD charge controller.
 Also included is an 8 metre cable with the correct connectors already fitted.

 Incidentally, you may have read about polycrystalline, monocrystalline and amorphous crystalline solar panels.
 Monocrystalline solar panels offer the most up to date technology and efficiency and all SunWorks solar panels are of this type.